nathiegi/Repo1/holyday/version-1-2/user-manual-v-1-2.md

 6. Enter the time of completion of your task.
 7. Enter the date when the task was performed.
 8. A brief description about the work done.
 9. Select the "Create" option to send the request to the selected supervisor.
 Then, all sent requests are shown organized by their response status.

+#### **3.2.2.2.
+"My Request" Section. **